The Desk

 Illustrator

-As I'm not quite a "10x developer" (yet, I'm working on it), I still need a visual UI to compose SVGs and Illustrator fills this need quite nicely.
+As I'm not quite a "10x dev" (yet, I'm working on it), I still need a visual UI to compose SVGs and Illustrator fills this need quite nicely.

 I've no warm feelings for Adobe though - I don't care for a lot of their business practices and pricing strategies.